 Buddy “the addict”, Charles Freeman “the actor” and Rocco “the wrestler”each receive mysterious notes to meet at the residence of Virginia Marcus.
 Virginia offers the men $100,000 if they can stay alive in Manhattan for 24 hours.
 The challenge?
 Virginia intends to hunt each one of them down.
 It’s a safari in Manhattan…

-While Virginia and her trio of victims was certainly the highlight and definitely the film’s best performances, the clumsily added sex scenes were quite amusing.
-The film had the deck stacked against it when the producers decided it would be more marketable as a sexploitation flick and it is a damn shame that seemingly no-one will ever get to see the original vision of Confessions of a Psycho Cat.
+While Virginia and her trio of victims was certainly the highlight and definitely the film’s best performances, the clumsily added frolicking scenes were quite amusing.
+The film had the deck stacked against it when the producers decided it would be more marketable as an exploitation flick and it is a damn shame that seemingly no-one will ever get to see the original vision of Confessions of a Psycho Cat.
 That said, the superb story and characters of the central plot make up the majority of the film and there are a dozen memorable well-executed scenes.